NC State GeoJourney Course (MEA101 – Summer Session 2)

 Yes.
 We will primarily be camping in established National Park , State Park, or Forest Service campgrounds, but we will spend two nights in hotels (3rd and last night) and two nights in “glamping” Yurts at Dead Horse Point State Park, near Moab, UT.
 Campground and hotel costs are included in the cost of the trip.

-Students who are accepted into the course must pay the $1700 course fee by check or money order, made out to “NC State University” no later than Friday June 8th to ensure enrolment in the course.
+Students who are accepted into the course must pay the $2000 course fee by check or money order, made out to “NC State University” no later than Friday June 5th to ensure enrollment in the course.
 Please indicate on the payment that it is for the “Colorado River GeoJourney”.

 The payment should either be be mailed to: